complexity-methods/CSA-assignments/ASSIGNMENTS_D2_basicTSA.md

 ----

-To see how to calculate RR 'by hand' you coulsd look at the code of the function `fd_RR()` If you select the function name in R and press F2, you should be able to see the code, or you can just type `fd_RR` (without parentheses)
+To see how to calculate RR 'by hand' you could look at the code of the function `fd_RR()` If you select the function name in R and press F2, you should be able to see the code, or you can just type `fd_RR` (without parentheses)